coostdocs/codoc/content/en/co/net/http.md

 - Get the response code of the current HTTP request.
 - Normally, the return value is a value between 100 and 511.
-- If the HTTP request is not sent due to network error or other reasons, or no response from the server was received within the timeout period, this method returns 0.
+- If the HTTP request is not sent due to network error or other reasons, or no response from the server was received within the timeout period, this method returns 0, and [strerror()](#clientstrerror) can be called to get the error message.